oracle/dtrace-utils/doc/userguide/reference/dtrace_providers_dtrace.md

 ```

-The output indicates that the `ERROR` probe fired and that `dtrace` reported the error. `dtrace` has its own enabling of the `ERROR` probe so that it can report errors.
-Using the `ERROR` probe, you can create custom error handling.
+The output indicates that the `dtrace:::ERROR` probe fired and that `dtrace` reported the error. `dtrace` has its own enabling of the `dtrace:::ERROR` probe so that it can report errors.
+Using the `dtrace:::ERROR` probe, you can create custom error handling.

-The arguments to the `ERROR` probe are described in the following table.
+The arguments to the `dtrace:::ERROR` probe are described in the following table.

 <table><thead><tr><th>